The Laws of Gods and Men: At the Dreadfort

 Yara and her Ironborn soldiers attack the Dreadfort but Theon refuses her help, having become too psychologically traumatised, believing the rescue to be one of Ramsay's tricks.
 Ramsay and his men corner the Ironborn, who return to their boats.
 There, Yara declares that her brother is dead.
 Later, impressed by Reek's loyalty, Ramsay allows him a bath and asks for his help in retaking Moat Cailin.

 In King's Landing

 At the council, Varys tells Tywin of Daenerys' conquest of Meereen.
 Later, Tyrion's trial begins with Tywin, Mace, and Oberyn as judges.
 Several hostile witnesses are called, including Meryn, Pycelle, Cersei, and Varys.
 At recess, Jaime agrees to resign and go to Casterly Rock as heir if Tywin spares Tyrion.
 Tywin immediately agrees and says that Tyrion will be sent to the Night's Watch after being found guilty and then pardoned, prompting both Jaime and Tyrion to realize that this was Tywin's plan all along.
 Shae, the final crown witness, falsely testifies that Tyrion and Sansa planned the murder.
-Tyrion curses his accusers and demands a trial by combat to prove his innocence.
+Tyrion curses his accusers and demands a trial by combat to prove his innocence, causing uproar but a keen interest from Prince Oberyn.